JelleAalbers/multihist/README.rst

 ===========
 `https://github.com/JelleAalbers/multihist`

-Thin wrapper around numpy's histogram and histogram2d.
+Thin wrapper around numpy's histogram and histogramdd.

 Numpy has great histogram functions, which return (histogram, bin_edges) tuples.
-This package wraps these in a class with methods for adding new data to existing histograms, slicing and projecting 2d histograms, etc.
+This package wraps these in a class with methods for adding new data to existing histograms, take averages, projecting, etc.

-You can also access cumulative and density information, as well as basic statistics (mean and std).
+For 1-dimensional histograms you can access cumulative and density information, as well as basic statistics (mean and std).
+For d-dimensional histograms you can name the axes, and refer to them by their names when projecting / summing / averaging.

 Synopsis::

-    import numpy as np
-    from matplotlib import pyplot as plt

-    from multihist import Hist1d, Hist2d

     # Create histograms just like from numpy...
     m = Hist1d([0, 3, 1, 6, 2, 9], bins=3)